mdda/mdda.github.io/_posts/AI/2016-11-27-layers-on-top-of-tensorflow-review.md

 it appears that the main focus is on CNN applications - and the breadth of other modules isn't really there.
 For instance, there has been an Issue requesting an RNN implementation open for the last 6 months without any positive response other than 'we (i.e. Google) will get to it soon' - which is pretty unhelpful for a nominally Open Source package.
+Also, it looks like many function arguments are positional, which doesn't help readability.

 ```PrettyTensor``` is apparently produced by Googlers, but not in the official ```TensorFlow``` mainline.
 One
 very attractive feature is it's chainable syntax, which makes it feel very *functional* in design.
 On the other hand,